MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

   - Environment
   - Created on

-- **CoE Solution Metadata** holds the CoE Starter Kit apps and flows in a table so that the metadata can be used in various locations like the Admin | Command Center:
+- **CoE Solution Metadata** holds meta-data about flows and apps part of the CoE Starter Kit in a table and is used in the [Admin | Command Center](#admin---command-center):
-  - CoESolution (ex Core, Governance, ...)
+  - CoE Solution (Core, Governance, Nurture, Audit Log)
-  - CoESolutionArea (ex Inventory, Compliance, ...)
+  - CoE Solution Area (for example, Inventory, Compliance, ...)
-  - ObjectType
+  - Object Type (app or flow)
-  - ObjectURL
+  - Object URL
-  - ObjectGUID
+  - Object GUID
-  - ShipOn
+  - Ship On
   - Flag
-  - HelpLink
+  - Help Link (link to documentation)

 > [!NOTE]
 > To easily explore and manage data stored in Dataverse, we recommend that you install the [Microsoft Power Apps Office Add-in](https://appsource.microsoft.com/product/office/WA104380330?tab=Overview).
 More information: [Working with data in Dataverse using the Excel Add-in!](https://powerapps.microsoft.com/blog/cds-for-apps-excel-importexport/)